alphagov/government-service-design-manual/service-manual/user-centered-design/resources/typography.md

 Type should be large enough to be easily read.
 This is generally larger than many current websites: 36px for headlines, 19px for body text.
 This can be included using default styles in scss from the [Frontend Toolkit](/service-manual/user-centered-design/resources/sass-repositories.html).
 These include line height spacing that works across browsers.

+## Headings

+All headings must be sentence case, eg ‘Your tax account’ not ‘Your Tax Account’.
+However, where a proper noun appears in the heading this is upper case, eg ‘Your National Insurance contributions’.
+Check the section on capitalisation in the [GOV.UK style guide](https://www.gov.uk/design-principles/style-guide/style-points#style-capitalisation).

 ##Further reading

 * [Why we've chosen Transport](http://digital.cabinetoffice.gov.uk/2012/07/05/a-few-notes-on-typography/).